gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 expressivity in the following ways:

 1. We propose a new sugar syntax for a "homogenous tuple span" element.
-This would be extending the grammar of tuple elements in Swift and would let one write a tuple element that expands out to a homogenous list of elements of the same type as follows:
+The grammar of tuple elements in Swift would be extended as follows:
    ```swift
      (5 x Int)
    ```